Court-Pencil/Game-Trivia/README.md

 ![lighthouse testing image index](src/docs/desktop-lighthouse-testing.png)

 ## Known Issues / Limitations
-* Ipad Pro content appears slightly too small on the screen.
+* iPad Pro content appears slightly too small on the screen.
 These layout adjustments are still in progress and will be fixed.
-* Nest Hub Max screen content appears small than desired but responsive improvments are planned.
+* Nest Hub Max screen content appears smaller than desired, but responsive improvements are planned.
 * one ARIA alert to provide screen-reader feedback, but because it is a single-page application, there are currently no ARIA page regions.
 This may affect navigation for assistive-technology users.
 Improvements are planned for future updates.